-Drafting Errors: Staff notes that the submitted plans do not accurately depict the existing structure, including the pitch of the roof at the rear, the three existing chimneys, the front porch roof, the fenestration pattern on the west elevation, and the window opening on the recessed bay on the south elevation.
-Staff recommends that the existing historic elements remain, rather than the inconsistencies depicted on the submitted plans.
+Drafting Errors: Staff notes that the submitted plans do not accurately depict the existing building, including the pitch of the roof at the rear, the three existing chimneys, the front porch roof, the fenestration pattern on the west elevation, and the window opening on the recessed bay on the south elevation.
+Staff recommends that the existing historic elements remain, and not be altered to match the inconsistencies depicted on the submitted plans.

-It is the assessment of staff that the application, with the conditions noted above, is consistent with the Standards for Rehabilitation and New Construction outlined in Section 30-930.7(b) and (c) of the City Code, as well as with the Richmond Old and Historic Districts Handbook and Design Review Guidelines, specifically the pages cited above, adopted by the Commission for review of Certificates of Appropriateness under the same section of the code.
+It is the assessment of staff that the application, with the conditions noted above, is consistent with the Standards for Rehabilitation outlined in Section 30-930.7(b) of the City Code, as well as with the Richmond Old and Historic Districts Handbook and Design Review Guidelines, specifically the pages cited above, adopted by the Commission for review of Certificates of Appropriateness under the same section of the code.